Skip to main content

 NPO staff salary gap — Structural low wages at about half of private sector

-The average annual salary at an NPO in Japan is approximately ¥2.31 million — roughly half of the private-sector average of ¥4.57 million.
-This gap has persisted for years with no sign of improvement.
+The average annual salary at NPO corporations is approximately 2.31 million yen.
+This is about half the private sector average of 4.57 million yen.
+This gap has been fixed for many years with no signs of improvement.

 Only about 40% of NPOs employ full-time paid staff.
-The remaining 60% operate with unpaid volunteers and part-time workers.
-The fact that approximately 30% of NPOs report annual revenue below ¥1 million suggests that many organizations effectively subsidize their activities out of pocket.
+The remaining 60% operate with unpaid volunteers and part-time employees.
+The fact that approximately 30% of NPOs have annual incomes below 1 million yen shows that many NPOs are essentially operating at a "personal financial loss."

-The Dormant Deposits Utilization Program (休眠預金等活用制度).
-Launched in 2019, this program channels funds from bank accounts with no transactions for ten or more years — approximately ¥70 billion accrues annually — toward social issue resolution.
-Through the Japan Network for Public Interest Activities (JANPIA; 日本民間公益活動連携機構), a cumulative total of approximately ¥29 billion has been distributed to 1,368 implementing organizations.
-While this represents a valuable source of medium- to long-term funding for nonprofits, the stringent selection criteria make it difficult for smaller NPOs to access.
+Dormant Deposits Utilization System.
+Launched in 2019, this system utilizes deposits from bank accounts with no transactions for more than 10 years (approximately 70 billion yen newly generated annually) to solve social challenges.
+Through the Japan Social Innovation and Investment Foundation (JANPIA), a cumulative total of approximately 29 billion yen has been granted to 1,368 implementing organizations.
+While this represents a valuable medium to long-term funding source for NPOs, selection criteria for grants are strict, making access difficult for small-scale NPOs.

-Social Impact Bonds (SIBs).
-Japan's first SIB pilot was conducted in Yokosuka City (横須賀市) in 2015, and in 2017, Hachioji City (八王子市) structured the country's first investment-contract SIB (aimed at increasing colorectal cancer screening rates, with a project budget of ¥8.87 million).
-However, as of 2026, SIBs in Japan remain at the pilot stage — a marked contrast with the United Kingdom, which has implemented approximately 300 SIBs.
-While the pay-for-success model is conceptually appealing, significant barriers to scaling persist in Japan, including the costs of designing and measuring outcome metrics, limited investor familiarity, and friction with prevailing public-sector contracting practices.
+Social Impact Bonds (SIB).
+Japan's first SIB pilot was implemented in Yokosuka City in 2015, and in 2017, Japan's first investment-contract-type SIB (improving colorectal cancer screening rates, project scale 8.87 million yen) was structured in Hachioji City.
+However, as of 2026, these remain at the pilot stage, representing a significant gap compared to the UK's implementation of approximately 300 SIBs.
+While the "pay-for-success" mechanism is attractive, full-scale deployment in Japan still faces many barriers, including outcome indicator design and measurement costs, investor understanding, and friction with administrative contracting practices.

 Reading the Structure